Manage instance groups

 - Format: 8-16 characters

-⚠️ Password can be changed after database startup
+⚠️ The administrator account password can be changed after the database starts

-⚠️ Passwords changed after startup cannot be retrievedParameter group You can select a parameter group that matches the selected engine version Instance type Select the instance type for computing resources
+⚠️ Administrator account passwords changed by users after database startup cannot be retrievedParameter group Select a parameter group that matches the selected engine version Instance type Select an instance type for database compute resources

-- At least 2 standby instances are recommended for redundancySecurity group Create or select security groups to apply
+- We recommend creating at least 2 instances in the subnet where the Primary instance is created for data redundancySecurity group Create a new security group or select existing security groups to apply to the instance group

 User accounts in instance groups

-When creating a PostgreSQL instance group, the user can specify a custom ID and password to generate a database user account.
+When creating a PostgreSQL instance group, users can create a user account with the ID and password they set.

-This account has Admin privileges and can access resources after authentication.
-The roles and privileges are as follows:
+This account has the Admin role and can access resources after authentication.
+The role and privileges of the user account are as follows:

-root,postgres,replication,rewind,orafce_set_umask,plprofiler) cannot be created. - If the replication account is deleted, HA mode may fail to function properly.
+root,postgres,replication,rewind,orafce_set_umask,plprofiler). - If the replication account is deleted, high availability mode may not operate properly.

 | Type | Privileges |